 The water pump is used to pressurize the fresh water system when the unit is not connected to city water.
 The city water supply is under pressure, so the water pump is not necessary while you are connected to city water.
-Once the city water fill valve is opened, the water is supplied to the fresh water system components, including the hot water heater and faucets.
+Once the city water fill valve is not in the manual fill position, the water is supplied to the fresh water system components, including the hot water heater and faucets.

-To disconnect from the city water supply, close the valve, remove the hose from the city water supply, and store it in the water compartment.
+To disconnect from the city water supply, close the valve from water supply, remove the hose from the city water supply, and store it in the water compartment.